China's Jinko to produce solar panels in Florida by fourth quarter despite tariffs

 The administration of President Donald Trump on Monday threatened to slap a 10 percent tariff on $200 billion of Chinese goods in addition to import duties previously announced on $50 billion in goods, deepening a trade conflict that has hit financial markets and has led Beijing to vow a firm response.

-"The 2.5 gigabyte exemption gives us quite a bit of headroom to import tariff-free cells," he said on a panel at the Renewable Energy Finance Forum in New York.
+"The 2.5 gigawatt exemption gives us quite a bit of headroom to import tariff-free cells," he said on a panel at the Renewable Energy Finance Forum in New York.

 "If the government grants that exclusion request and lets us import these cells, it will allow us to further scale up the factory in Florida," he said.